Mohamed Genead, MD

-David Boyer, MD
+David Boyer, M.D.

-Geeta Lalwani, MD
+Geeta Lalwani, M.D.

 Dr. Lalwani is the founder of Rocky Mountain Retina Associates, where she specializes in the medical and surgical treatment of retinal diseases.
-Prior to Rocky Mountain Retina, Dr. Lalwani was with the University of Miami’s prestigious Bascom Palmer Eye Institute.
-Dr. Lalwani completed her fellowship in vitreoretinal surgery at the Bascom Palmer Eye Institute, completed her ophthalmology residency at Case Western Reserve, and received her M.D. from Drexel University.
+Prior to founding Rocky Mountain Retina, Dr. Lalwani served as an Assistant Professor of Clinical Ophthalmology at the University of Miami’s prestigious Bascom Palmer Eye Institute.
+Dr. Lalwani completed her fellowship in vitreoretinal surgery at the Bascom Palmer Eye Institute, and ophthalmology residency at Case Western Reserve, and received her M.D. from Drexel University.
 Dr. Lalwani is Board Certified by the American Board of Ophthalmology.
-She is an active member of the American Academy of Ophthalmologists, American Society of Retina Specialists, the Vit-Buckle Society and the esteemed Retina Society.Close
+She is a member of the American Academy of Ophthalmologists, American Society of Retina Specialists, the Vit-Buckle Society, EnVision Summit and the esteemed Retina Society.Close